Charles Schwab vs Wells Fargo in 2026

 Category #1: Available Securities

-Schwab customers can trade options, stocks (including OTC and foreign), bonds, futures, mutual funds, ETFs, and closed-end funds.
-WellsTrade does not provide futures or foreign stocks, but it does offer everything else.
+Investors at Schwab can trade options, stocks (including over-the-counter and foreign equities), fixed-income securities, futures, mutual funds, ETFs, and closed-end funds.
+WellsTrade customers lose futures and foreign stocks but keep everything else.

-There are also managed accounts at both brokers, including robo portfolios that trade low-cost ETFs.
-Schwab’s robo service is free, while Wells Fargo Advisors’ robo product costs 35 basis points a year.
-Wells Fargo Advisors includes free phone calls with human advisors, whereas Schwab charges $30 monthly for that.
+Managed accounts, including robo accounts, are also available at both firms.
+The automated accounts trade ETFs with low expense ratios.
+Schwab’s program is free, while Wells Fargo Advisors’ robo program costs 35 basis points per year.
+Wells Fargo Advisors offers free phone calls with human advisors at no additional cost.

 Winner: Schwab